-Calculations are subject to independent review on at least an annual basis.
+Additionally the calculations are subject to independent review on at least an annual basis.

 Business continuity risk

 The business continuity risk is the one that Solunion Group assets support due to the possibility that future events may lead to adverse to meeting the financial and business goals, or the Group's financial situation.